Enrique1987/Enrique1987/README.md

 ---

 I currently work as a Data Solution Architect, since 2011 I am involved in data related projects, occupying different positions, mainly as Data Engineer and ML Engineer.
-From each project I always try to learn things and I belive in lifelong learning.
+I belive in lifelong learning.

 Three of my favorite things are: Data, Python and Machine Learning.